simplyequipped/comms-plan/README.md

 4. Tap the **Security** tab
 5. In the **Ways we can verify it's you** section, tap **Recovery phone**
 6. Sign in (if needed)
-7. Add a recovery phone
+7. Add a recovery phone number

 <div style="page-break-after: always;"></div>